 In the 1980s and 1990s, economic success and liberal democracy seemed to be inseparable –making politicians of transitioning countries believe that the fewer regulations there are on a capitalistic market economy, the more likely a liberal democracy will flourish, and vice versa: the healthier its democracy, the better the country will perform economically.
 This is most likely the reason why Viktor Orbán started out as a liberal in his early years – his party was the most liberal political force in the early 1990s in Hungary.

 Thus, Soros’ support was convenient for Orbán, as long as he believed that accountability, transparency, alongside checks and balances were preconditions of economic success.
-But the post-transition developments did not confirm those beliefs: in most of Eastern and Central Europe the long-awaited prosperity didn’t come, whole industries went bust, workers found themselves unemployed, whilst the benefits of the regime change were reaped by the fortunate few.
+But the post-transition developments did not confirm those beliefs: in most of Eastern and Central Europe the long-awaited prosperity did not come, whole industries went bust, workers found themselves unemployed, whilst the benefits of the regime change were reaped by the fortunate few.

 Hungary – similarly to its neighbours – did not catch up to France or Germany, neither under Orbán’s first term in power (1998-2002), nor during the time of any other prime minister.
 Not even EU membership seemed to make a difference to the lives of those who saw themselves as the losers of transition, so Orbán started to search for a different model for success – he saw that China is growing, Saudi Arabia is prospering; and neither of them is a liberal democracy.
 Thus, the idea of the Orbán-style ‘illiberal democracy’ was born (and later declared in a notorious speech in 2014): a form of government which is about securing one’s own position in power, where civil liberties are seen as unnecessary, and the government’s critics are undesirable.
-And yet, the long-awaited prosperity still didn’t come; the only reason for the economy’s growth are EU subsidies, and even so a large chunk of those funds is swallowed up by large-scale corruption.
+And yet, the long-awaited prosperity still did not come; the only reason for the economy’s growth are EU subsidies, and even so a large chunk of those funds is swallowed up by large-scale corruption.

 In this constellation, there was no place for a free press or for critical NGOs.
 However, CEU first seemed to be an outlier.
 Of course, it irritated many of the hard-liners around Orbán who did not see the need for a university whose colloquium is so different from the official course of the government (the buzzword here is ‘Gender studies’), and why a foreign institution is more successful in applying for European research grants than the established Hungarian universities, but CEU was an important source of income for the city, and its professors had remained apolitical throughout the Orbán years, seeing their role as scientists, not as activists.
 Without a rationale, the attack on CEU seems like an effort to root out all Soros funding of the country.